dougeby/IntuneDocs/intune-azure/configure-devices/configure-certificate-infrastructure-for-pfx.md

 2. On the **Device Configuration** blade, choose **Setup** > **Certificate Authority**.
 2. Under **Step 1**, choose **Enable**.

-### To download, install, and configure the Certificate Connector
+### To download, install, and configure the certificate connector

 1. On the **Configure devices** blade, choose **Setup** > **Certificate Authority**.
 2.  choose **Download the certificate connector**.